5 Ways to Connect with Your Customers AND Learn From Them

 “Post-COVID, 59% of consumers care MORE about customer experience when they decide what company to support or buy from.
 38% care the same as they did pre-COVID (which was a lot).
 In other words, customer experience will dictate purchasing in 2021.
 In 2021, if your business does not care about customer experience, you are not in tune with your customers.
 And you will lose them when you need them most.” – Liliana Petrova CCXP

 This is not a blog post on ways to connect with customers through sales tools and a sales process.
+The Internet is already overflowing with information about connecting with customers through digital marketing.
 This article will focus on connecting with customers as people, not just as a user of your product or service.
 Read on to learn how to connect with customers and create that ‘bridge’ of trust.

 The Top 5 Ways to Connect With Customers